bedrock-ws/bedrockpy/docs/troubleshooting.md

 ## "Could not connect to server: ..."

-Mke sure you have disabled "Require Encrypted Websockets" when you do not use an encrypted connection (which is usually the case).
+Make sure you have disabled "Require Encrypted Websockets" when you do not use an encrypted connection (which is usually the case).
 Sometimes you might have to type the `/connect` or `/wsserver` over and over or restart the server by stopping the program and running it again.